mullaasad5420c/newos/dashboard/README.md

 ## 📈 Performance Analytics

-Here's a comprehensive mock-up for your **SAGE-AI Performance Analytics Report**.
-This is designed to be professional, insightful, and visually captivating (including emojis and structured sections for clarity).
-You can populate it with your data when available.
+Here is a template for your comprehensive performance analytics report for SAGE-AI based on the parameters and metrics provided.

 ---

 ## 📊 SAGE-AI Performance Dashboard
-_A cutting-edge analytical insight into SAGE-AI’s effectiveness over the past 30 days._

----

-### 🎯 Key Performance Indicators (KPIs)
+### 🎯 **Key Performance Indicators**

-**AI Performance Metrics (Last 30 Days)**
+In the last 30 days, SAGE-AI demonstrated robust analytical capabilities, assisting in elevating issue resolution and community engagement.
+Below are the summarized metrics:

-- **AI-analyzed issues:** `###`
+- **AI-analyzed issues**: *[Insert Data Here]*
-- **Total AI comments added:** `###`
+- **Total AI-generated comments**: *[Insert Data Here]*
-- **Average resolution time:** `##.# hours`
+- **Average issue resolution time**: *[Insert Data Here]* *hours*

-**Repository Context (Current)**
+👨‍💻 **Repository Overview**
-- **Total open issues:** `$(gh issue list --state open --json number | jq length)`
+- **Total open issues**: `$(gh issue list --state open --json number | jq length)`
-- **Total open Pull Requests (PRs):** `$(gh pr list --state open --json number | jq length)`
+- **Total open PRs**: `$(gh pr list --state open --json number | jq length)`
-- **Number of recent commits (last 7
+- **Recent commits**: `$(git log --oneline --since="7 days ago" | wc

 ## 👥 Community Engagement

+To provide a comprehensive analysis of SAGE-AI's impact on community engagement, let's break down each section based on the given metrics and hypothetical AI capabilities:

-## 👥 Community Engagement Report
+### 👥 Community Engagement Report

-### 🌟 New Contributor Onboarding
+#### 🌟 New Contributor Onboarding

-**Impact of AI on Onboarding New Contributors:**

-SAGE-AI has significantly impacted the onboarding process for new contributors by automating routine tasks and offering guidance.
-With the latest data indicating the arrival of 10 new contributors in the past 30 days, AI tools facilitate a smoother integration into the community.
-AI-driven resources provide newcomers with immediate answers to common queries about repository structure, contribution guidelines, and coding practices, reducing the learning curve.
-Furthermore, AI can suggest relevant beginner-friendly issues or pull requests, encouraging active participation early on.
+By calculating the number of new contributors over the past 30 days using the command provided, you can identify SAGE-AI's role in onboarding new contributors.
+If SAGE-AI offers a welcoming environment, detailed documentation, and automated responses for common inquiries via a chatbot or integration with community platforms, it can significantly smooth the onboarding process.
+This can be evidenced by a steady or increasing number of new contributors, indicating that newcomers find the platform approachable and easy to join.

-### 💬 Communication Quality
+#### 💬 Communication Quality

-**AI's Influence on Issue and Pull Request Discussions:**

-AI has positively influenced the quality and efficiency of communications within the community.
-By automating the analysis of issues and pull requests, AI assists in prioritizing and categorizing topics, ensuring timely responses.
-The past month's data shows an increase in issue participation, with community members engaging in discussions
+The number of participants in issues and PR reviews can help gauge communication quality.
+SAGE-AI can enhance this by providing contextually relevant information and suggestions during discussions, thus improving the quality and depth of these interactions.
+Features such as sentiment analysis

 ## 🔧 Technical Health

-Based on the provided data and the indicators, here's a technical health assessment for the repository using SAGE-AI:
+Based on the provided data and context, here's a technical health assessment for the repository using SAGE-AI:

 ## 🔧 Technical Health Report

 ### 🏗️ Build System Stability
 **AI Impact on Build Reliability:**
-- **Successful Builds:** 15 (last 7 days)
-  - SAGE-AI can analyze the commit history and build logs to identify patterns that lead to successful builds.
-It can suggest optimizations and best practices to maintain or improve build reliability.
+SAGE-AI can significantly enhance build system stability by:
+- **Automated Testing:** Continuously running tests on each commit to catch build issues early.
+- **Predictive Analysis:** Identifying potential build failures before they occur based on historical data and code changes.
+- **Issue Triaging:** Prioritizing build failures based on their impact and likelihood of occurrence.

+**Recommendations:**
+- Integrate SAGE-AI with the CI/CD pipeline to automatically trigger tests on each commit.
+- Use SAGE-AI's predictive analytics to proactively address potential build issues.
-  - **Suggestion:** Implement automated tests for critical components to catch issues early in the build process.
+- Implement automated issue triaging to focus on the most critical build failures.

 ### 🐛 Bug Detection & Resolution
-**How AI Helps Identify and Fix Issues:**
+**How AI Helps Identify and Fix Issues
-- **Recent Bug Fixes:** 3 (last 30 days)
-  - SAGE-AI can analyze commit messages, code changes, and issue tracking data to predict potential bugs and suggest fixes.
-  - **Suggestion:** Integrate SAGE-AI with

 ---